 All symptoms went and six months and one year follow up revealed that he had remained symptom free.

-It is not uncommon for a light worsening of symptoms for a day or two after acupuncture treatment – depending on the condition being treated.
+It is not uncommon for a light worsening of symptoms for a day or two after acupuncture – depending on the condition for which acupuncture is sought.
 It is also not unusual to have a temporary light set-back during a course of acupuncture.
 Ultimately this man was delighted that for the first time in fifteen years he was free of phlegm and post-nasal drip and remained that way for more than two years (informed by letter.)